POLD38H3: Law and Global Business

 This course examines how law both constitutes and regulates global business.
 Focusing on Canada and the role of Canadian companies within a global economy, the course introduces foundational concepts of business law, considering how the state makes markets by bestowing legal personality on corporations and facilitating private exchange.
 The course then turns to examine multinational businesses and the laws that regulate these cross-border actors, including international law, extra-territorial national law, and private and hybrid governance tools.
 Using real-world examples from court decisions and business case studies, students will explore some of the “governance gaps” produced by the globalization of business and engage directly with the tensions that can emerge between legal, ethical, and strategic demands on multinational business.

-Area of Focus: International Relations
+Areas of Focus: International Relations and Public Law

 POLC32H3 and 1.0 credit at the C-level in POL courses